Children and Radiation Safety

 Some imaging exams use radiation; others do not

-Many types of medical imaging exams use radiation to produde diagnostic information.
+Many types of medical imaging exams use radiation to produce diagnostic information.

-Plain x-rays, fluoroscopy (live x-rays) used for upper GI and lower GI exams, computed tomography (CT) scans, and all nuclear medicine tests involve radiation while ultrasound imaging and magnetic resonance imaging (MRI) do not.
+Plain x-rays, fluoroscopy (uses continuous or “live” x-rays like a movie) used for upper GI and lower GI exams, computed tomography (CT) scans, some image-guided procedures, and all nuclear medicine tests involve radiation.
+Ultrasound imaging and magnetic resonance imaging (MRI) do not use radiation.
 For more detailed information, see the Upper GI and Lower GI pages.

 What are the effects of radiation?

-Large doses of radiation from some procedures may cause temporary skin burns.
-However, a greater concern is that radiation may cause cancer.
-There is no conclusive evidence that small amounts of radiation cause cancer, but large population studies have shown a slight increase in cancer from large amounts of radiation.
+Very large doses of radiation from some medical procedures have the potential to cause temporary skin burns, but this is very rare.
+A more common concern is whether radiation from routine diagnostic imaging exams can cause cancer.
+There is no conclusive evidence that the small amounts of radiation from diagnostic imaging cause cancer, but large population studies have shown a slight increase in cancer from large amounts of radiation.

-To determine if the benefit is worth the risk, there are some questions you should ask your doctor, including:
+To help determine if the benefit from having the imaging test is worth the very small potential risk, you should ask your doctor:

 - Is the imaging test medically necessary?